open-runtimes/open-runtimes/CONTRIBUTING.md

 ## Other Ways to Help

-Pull requests are great, but there are many other areas where you can help Open-runtimes.
+Pull requests are great, but there are many other areas where you can help Open Runtimes.

 ### Blogging & Speaking